Skip to main content

 Vanilla JS

-Interactive report UI
+Interactive report UI with severity filtering

 Infrastructure